Physics of Life Reviews

 Physics of Life Reviews is a quarterly peer-reviewed scientific journal covering research on living systems.
 It was established in 2004 and is published by Elsevier.
 The editor-in-chief is Leonid Perlovsky.
-The scope of the journal includes living systems, complex phenomena in biological systems, and related fields of artificial life, robotics, mathematical bio-semiotics, and artificial intelligent systems.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 9.833.
+The scope of the journal includes living systems, complex phenomena in biological systems, and related fields of artificial life, robotics, mathematical biosemiotics, and artificial intelligent systems.
+According to the Journal Citation Reports, the journal has impact factor of 13.7.